Strategies to scale enterprise AI initiatives with Generative AI

 Shalini Harkar

-With an overall experience of a decade in analytics, Shalini is known for spearheading research initiatives enabling technology adoption at Fosfor.
-She is the Solutions Architect for Refract, the Fosfor Decision Cloud’s Insight Designer module.
-Shalini is a tech & innovation enthusiast and a product geek, empowering customers with innovative solutions that harness business outcomes.
-Outside of work, Shalini loves tech-oriented conversations over coffee.
+With an overall experience of a decade in analytics, Shalini is known for spearheading research initiatives enabling technology adoption.
+She is the Solutions Architect at Refract, the Fosfor Decision Cloud’s Insight Designer.
+Shalini is a tech innovation enthusiast and a product geek, empowering customers with innovative product solutions that deliver business outcomes.
+Outside work, Shalini loves tech-oriented talks over a cup of coffee.

 More on the topic